Plankton

-Plankton are the diverse collection of organisms found in water (or air) that are unable to propel themselves against a current (or wind).
-The individual organisms constituting plankton are called plankters.
-In the ocean, they provide a crucial source of food to many small and large aquatic organisms, such as bivalves, fish and whales.
+Plankton are organisms that drift in water (or air) but are unable to actively propel themselves against currents (or wind).
+Marine plankton include drifting organisms that inhabit the saltwater of oceans and the brackish waters of estuaries.
+Freshwater plankton are similar to marine plankton, but are found in lakes and rivers.
+An individual plankton organism in the plankton is called a plankter.
+In the ocean plankton provide a crucial source of food, particularly for larger filter-feeding animals, such as bivalves, sponges, forage fish and baleen whales.